patlux/react-native-bluetooth-state-manager/README.md

   </manifest>
 ```

-`BLUETOOTH_CONNECT` is a runtime permission, that means you must ask the user at runtime for permission.
+`BLUETOOTH_CONNECT` is a runtime permission, which means you must ask the user at runtime for permission.
 For that, we recommend [react-native-permissions](https://github.com/zoontek/react-native-permissions/tree/master).

 ## Usage